-- Learn how to use the lessons/labs in their 6-12 classrooms.
+- Learn how to use the lessons/labs in their grade 6-12 classrooms.

-Get research and mentoring experience by interacting with the COSMOS research team and with other 6-12 teachers participating in the program
+- Get research and mentoring experience by interacting with the COSMOS research team and with other grade 6-12 teachers participating in the program.

 The teachers will learn about basic principles of wireless communications, including topics such as radio propagation and networking.
-This will be done using the web-based lessons/labs that were designed by 6-12 teachers who attended the program in prior years.
-The lessons are built to support NYC 6-12 curricula, on STEM subjects such as math, physics, biology, and other live sciences, computer science, communications, and similar.
+This will be done using the web-based online lessons/labs that were designed by grade 6-12 teachers who attended the program in prior years.
+The lessons are built to support NYC 6-12 curricula on STEM subjects such as math, physics, biology, and computer science.
 The teachers will learn how to use the lessons/labs and how to support their own 6-12 students in running the online labs during the academic year.
 The instructional material for teachers consists of lesson plans, slides, videos, and running the online labs.
 The teachers will be mentored by graduate students from research laboratories at the universities and by teachers who attended the program in prior years who developed the 6-12 lessons.

-- Must teach at a public middle or high school located in an NYC borough.
+- Must teach at a public middle or high school located in NYC.

 - Must have at least three years of full-time teaching experience in science, math, or pre-engineering disciplines.